A felony conviction on your record, for any type of crime, can permanently affect your reputation and opportunities moving forward.

 - Place the public or a substantial group of the public in fear of serious bodily injury.

 Making terroristic threats against family members with the intent to place them in fear of imminent serious bodily injury is considered a Class A misdemeanor.
-A Class A misdemeanor can include potential penalties of up to a year in jail and a fine of up to $4,000.
+A Class A misdemeanor domestic threat conviction can result in up to one year in county jail and a fine of up to $4,000.
+A 3rd Degree felony domestic assault conviction may lead to 2 to 10 years of incarceration and a fine of up to $10,000.

 Stalking